yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 ## A (Not Dynamic yet) Camera with Signal Fusion / Space

 ```
--> The important thing is not the formula, but: multi-sensor = multiple observations constraining the same latent state.
+-> The important thing is not the formula, but Multi-sensor = Multiple observations constraining the same latent state.
 ```

-- [📍 2013 - Self-Calibration and Visual SLAM with a Multi-Camera System on a Micro Aerial Vehicle](https://people.inf.ethz.ch/pomarc/pubs/HengAURO15.pdf) and its references
+- [📍 2013 - Self-Calibration and Visual SLAM with a Multi-Camera System on a Micro Aerial Vehicle](https://people.inf.ethz.ch/pomarc/pubs/HengAURO15.pdf) and its references, CVG
 - [1960 - A New Approach to Linear Filtering and Prediction Problems](https://www.unitedthc.com/DSP/Kalman1960.pdf), Kalman
   - The essence of Kalman Filtering is to make an optimal estimate of the state of a system that evolves over time, in the presence of noise
   - It defines a state-space model, breaking down the problem into: